PhyschicWinter9/Personalized-Food-Recommendations/GUI/mlp/Prompt_Claude.md

 ## Key Technical Innovation

 The system should eliminate user confusion by automatically calculating what they need (based on medical science) rather than asking them to guess their nutritional targets.
-The KNN algorithm should then find foods that match these scientifically-calculated needs.
+The MLP algorithm should then find foods that match these scientifically-calculated needs.

 ## Research Context